nikolaswise/lonegoosepress/source/publications/broadsides/eclipsed/index.md

 price: $25
 image: broadsides/eclipsed.jpg
 thumbnail: broadsides/eclipsed_TN.jpg
-available: false
+available: true
 layout: project
 num: 15
 ---

-As I’m walking down the street,
+As I’m walking down the street,<br>
-Darkness closes 'round my feet,
+Darkness closes 'round my feet,<br>
-Still at noon and stars are bright,
+Still at noon and stars are bright,<br>
-Just one thin ring of sun sheds light
+Just one thin ring of sun sheds light<br>

-Stars appear and fireflies gleam
+Stars appear and fireflies gleam<br>
-Is this real or a crazy dream?
+Is this real or a crazy dream?<br>
-Moon is powerful for a day,
+Moon is powerful for a day,<br>
-Blocking the light of the sun away
+Blocking the light of the sun away<br>

-One small thing hides all we see,
+One small thing hides all we see,<br>
-Real life hidden in obscurity,
+Real life hidden in obscurity,<br>
-What spot eclipses your real-world view?
+What spot eclipses your real-world view?<br>
-What moon conceals the sun that’s you?
+What moon conceals the sun that’s you?<br>

-Copyright 2009 by Dylan Troyer (age 10)
+>> Copyright 2009 by Dylan Troyer (age 10)